This is how I stumbled upon the mind-body connection, and how I used it to release my IBS triggers.

 Could I reprogram my IBS triggers?

-No-one was talking about doing that, but I sure was going to try!
+No-one was talking about doing that with IBS, but I sure was going to try!

 I immediately wondered what you had to go through to be “rewired”.
 A brain scan and an operation?

 It turned out to be much easier than I thought.

 You needed to be put in a meditative state and consider new realities.
 Then reinforce those new realities so that they become the new default path of thinking – and experience.